The Jenufa Quartet

 Rosalie Seinstra

-In October 2000 the Jenufa Quartet reached the semi-finals of the ‘Premio Vittorio Gui’ international chamber music competition in Florence, Italy.
-The Jenufa Quartet won the Audience Prize at the National Chamber Music Festival in Almere, The Netherlands, in June 2003.
+The Jenufa Quartet attracted their attention in various competitions and they reached the semi-finals of the ‘Premio Vittorio Gui’ international chamber music competition in Florence, Italy.
+They also won the Audience Prize at the ‘National Chamber Music Festival’ in Almere, The Netherlands.

-The Jenufa Quartet was selected for the concert series ‘Het Debuut’ as a result of which the quartet played in the major concert halls throughout the Netherlands in 2004-2005.
-In 2007 the quartet made a concert tour in France.
+The Jenufa Quartet was selected for the concert series ‘Het Debuut’(The Debut) which resulted in the quartet playing in the major concert halls throughout The Netherlands.
+They also made a concert tour in France.

-The Jenufa Quartet has played several times in the Muziekcentrum Vredenburg in Utrecht and the Concertgebouw in Amsterdam.
-Several concerts have been broadcast on the national radio, some of them live, for instance the Zondagochtendconcert (Sunday morning concert) at the Concertgebouw in February 2009.
+The quartet has played on several occasions in ‘Muziekcentrum Vredenburgh’ in the city of Utrecht as well as the ‘Muziekgebouw aan ‘t IJ’ and ‘Het Concertgebouw’ in Amsterdam.
+Several concerts have also been broadcast on the national radio, some of them live.
+For instance the ‘Zondagochtendconcert’ (Sunday Morning Concert) at the Concertgebouw in Amsterdam in February 2009.
+This programme is broadcast every Sunday with classical music groups and soloists from many parts of the world taking part.

-The quartet has also performed at various times on Dutch television, such as Vrije Geluiden in 2008.
+The quartet has also performed on various occasions on Dutch television on programmes such as ‘Vrije Geluiden’ (in 2008).